horse-country-tv/docs/docs/api/contents.md

 ## GET `/contents/{contentId}`

-The **GET** `/contents/{contentId}` endpoint is used to retrieve a single contents For example, it can be useful when showing a video or a stream.
+The **GET** `/contents/{contentId}` endpoint is used to retrieve a single content.
+For example, it can be useful when showing a video or a stream.

 #### Route Parameters